-In accordance with Article 94(a) of the Company's Articles of Association, Messrs.
-Cornelis Hubertus Maria Ruijgrok and Foo Swee Leng retire by rotation at the forthcoming Annual General Meeting and, being eligible, offer themselves for re-election.
+In accordance with Article 94(a) of the Company's Articles of Association, Mr Johannes Petrus Franciscus Laarakker and Dato' Dr. Mhd Nordin bin Mohd Nor retire by rotation at the forthcoming Annual General Meeting and, being eligible offer themselves for re-election.

 In accordance with Section 129(6) of the Companies Act, 1965, Tan Sri Kamarul Ariffin bin Mohd.
-Yassin retires at the forthcoming Annual General Meeting and, being eligible, offers himself for re-election.
+Yassin retires at the forthcoming Annual General Meeting.
+He, however, will not be offering himself for re-election.